CT075/fe8-archipelago/HACKING.md

   - Low priority; the player has to go out of their way to use this.
 It does enable cheesing some chapters (most notably 5x, but also Jehanna Hall), but I'm willing to accept that for now.
-3. Summoning
-  - The summon menu has specific entries for Ewan, Knoll and Lyon, with other characters not being allowed to summon.
-I suppose the easiest thing to do here would be to randomly assign every unit in the game one of these, but that would either require a ton of data entry/repointing, or we'd have to adjust the summoning logic to allow this.
-  - Low priority (good starter issue!)